-First, inform students that they will be watching a Great Lakes Now segment discussing the recreation sport of eFoiling on the Great Lakes.
+First, inform students that they will be watching a Great Lakes Now segment discussing the winter recreational sport of ice climbing in Munising, Michigan.
 During the video they need to jot down four things they took away from the video using the 4 Notes Summary Protocol.